Utah Compact: Reception

 Among supporters, the compact was complimented in a New York Times editorial as coming from "people of good sense and good will".
-The Church of Jesus Christ of Latter-day Saints (LDS Church) notably endorsed the Compact via a public statement, though it declined to sign the Compact itself.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) endorsed the Compact via a public statement, though it declined to sign the Compact itself.
 The LDS Church counts about half of Utah's residents as its adherents, but the Compact is more controversial in Utah Mormon culture itself.

 Criticism

 The Utah Compact is alleged by the Minuteman Project, conservative commentator Bob Lonsberry, and former Arizona State Senator Karen Johnson to contain deliberately misleading language intended to subtly promote tolerance of illegal immigration, opposition to enforcement of immigration law, and amnesty for illegal aliens.